anandDev77/stocktrader-setup/README.md

 ## Repository layout

 - `azure/`: Complete Terraform for Microsoft Azure (AKS, PostgreSQL, Azure Cache, Istio add-on for AKS, plus app deployment).
-Start here if you want to run Stock Trader on Azure.
-- Other cloud provider directories will be added at the root as they become available (for example, `aws/`, `gcp/`).
+- Additional providers will appear at the root (for example, `aws/`, `gcp/`).
+Each provider has its own README with prerequisites and steps.

-## Get started (Azure)

-Head to the Azure setup guide:

-- `azure/README.md`
+## Cloud providers

-That guide covers prerequisites, configuration, variables, and step-by-step apply/destroy instructions.
+- Azure: see `azure/README.md` for prerequisites, configuration, variables, and step-by-step apply/destroy instructions.
+- Others (coming soon): `aws/`, `gcp/`.

 ## Contributing